zenithdb/zenithdb.github.io/content/docs/manage/roles.md

 Roles created in the Neon console, CLI, or API, including the default role created with a Neon project, are granted membership in the `neon_superuser` role.
 Users cannot login as `neon_superuser`, but they inherit the privileges assigned to this role.
 The privileges and predefined role memberships granted to `neon_superuser` include:

 - `CREATEDB`: Provides the ability to create databases.
-- `CREATEROLE`: Provides the ability to create new roles (which also means it can alter and drop roles).
+- `CREATEROLE`: Provides the ability to create new roles (which also means it can alter and drop roles) and install [Postgres extensions supported by Neon](/docs/extensions/pg-extensions).
 - `BYPASSRLS`: Provides the ability to bypass row-level security (RLS) policies.
 This attribute is only included in `neon_superuser` roles in projects created after the [August 15, 2023 release](/docs/release-notes/2023-08-15-storage-and-compute).
 - `NOLOGIN`: The role cannot be used to log in to the Postgres server.
 Neon is a managed Postgres service, so you cannot access the host operating system.
 - `pg_read_all_data`: A predefined role in Postgres that provides the ability to select from all tables and views.
-- `pg_write_all_data`: A predefined role in Postgres that provides the ability to insert, update, and delete in all tables and use all sequences in a database.
+- `pg_write_all_data`: A predefined role in Postgres that provides the ability to insert, update, and delete in all tables and use all sequences.

-In addition, the `neon_superuser` role is able to add [Postgres extensions](/docs/extensions/pg-extensions) that are available for use with Neon.

 You can think of roles with `neon_superuser` privileges as administrators.
 For all other users, you can create roles and manage database object access privileges with SQL.
 See [Manage roles with SQL](#manage-roles-with-sql).